Menu Icon

 Contamination OCD

 Contamination is the most frequent type of OCD, in which a person has a fear of being polluted, dirty, or diseased, leading to washing compulsions.
 They may have a fear that touching a certain object or a person might contaminate them and, further, make them sick.
-To deal with such thoughts, they tend to engage in compulsive behaviour such as washing themselves, avoiding touching anything with bare hands, or double-checking.
+To deal with such thoughts, they tend to engage in compulsive behavior such as washing themselves, avoiding touching anything with their bare hands, or double-checking.

 Scrupulosity